miyamam/InvokeV-Container/README_E.md

 # InvokeV Container

-InvokeV Container provides container virtual machine clone management and enables more faster and more small footprint VMs on your familiar Hyper-V environment.
+InvokeV Container provides container virtual machine clone management and enables faster and smaller footprint VMs on your familiar Hyper-V environment.
-InvokeV Container enables linked clone similar feature on your Hyper-V environment.
+InvokeV Container enables a linked clone feature on similar to your Hyper-V environment.

 ## Feature
-* Enables following virtual machine recycle process with easy way. create, dispose, imaging
+* Enables following virtual machine recycle process with ease. create, dispose, imaging
 * Enables minimize container image using vhdx differencial file technology
-* All OS supported by HyperV can available (Windows,NanoServer,Linux...etc)
+* All OS supported by HyperV can be available (Windows,NanoServer,Linux...etc)
-* If you use NanoServer image for base, deployment enables more faster and more small footprint virtual machine.
+* If you use NanoServer image for base, deployment enables faster and smaller footprint virtual machine.
 * It can be used in the same specifications as the virtual machine, such as network and security on Hyper-V.
 * Existing virtual machines with Hyper-v on mixed use is possible.
 * Create a container image yourself.
 * Enables both PowerShell and GUI tool management
 * Enables GUI tool management via Remote desktop
-* Enables create new image by combine parent's container image and child container image
+* Enables create new image by combining parent's container image and child container image
-* This container doesn't concern with Windows container and Docer container.
+* This container isn't concerned with Windows container and Docer container.

 ## Supported Environment